Does this test have other names?

 Nausea and vomiting

 If your myoglobin level rises too high, you may have to get intravenous fluids or other treatments to help flush the extra myoglobin out of your body.
-This test will help your doctor find out whether your injuries need treatment right away.
+This test will help your healthcare provider find out whether your injuries need treatment right away.

 What other tests might I have along with this test?

 Blood tests for other heart attack markers.
-These tests will look at troponin, creatine kinase, and other substances that may be released when your heart is damaged.
+These tests will look at troponin and other substances that may be released when your heart is damaged.

 Electrocardiogram to watch your heart's electrical impulses.